TALZENNA- talazoparib capsule

 In clinical trials of TALZENNA enrolling 494 patients with advanced solid tumors who received TALZENNA 1 mg daily as monotherapy, 85 (17%) patients were ≥65 years of age, and this included 19 (4%) patients who were ≥75 years old.
 There were 5 patients ≥85 years old.
 No overall differences in safety or effectiveness of TALZENNA were observed between these patients and younger patients, but greater sensitivity of some older individuals cannot be ruled out.

-Reduce the recommended dose of TALZENNA in patients with moderate renal impairment (CLcr 30 – 59 mL/min) [see Dosage and Administration (2.4), Clinical Pharmacology (12.3)].
+Patients with moderate or severe renal impairment have a higher exposure to TALZENNA than patients with normal renal function.
+Reduce the recommended dose of TALZENNA in patients with moderate (CLcr 30 – 59 mL/min) and severe (CLcr 15 – 29 mL/min) renal impairment.
+Monitor patients with severe renal impairment for potential increased adverse reactions and adjust dosing accordingly [see Dosage and Administration (2.4), Clinical Pharmacology (12.3)].
 No dose adjustment is required for patients with mild renal impairment (CLcr 60 – 89 mL/min).
-TALZENNA has not been studied in patients with severe renal impairment (CLcr < 30 mL/min) or patients requiring hemodialysis [see Clinical Pharmacology (12.3)].
+TALZENNA has not been studied in patients requiring hemodialysis [see Clinical Pharmacology (12.3)].

 There is no specific treatment in the event of TALZENNA overdose, and symptoms of overdose have not been established.
 In the event of overdose, discontinue treatment with TALZENNA, consider gastric decontamination, follow general supportive measures, and treat symptomatically.